k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/11_setup_and_prerequisites.md

 ### AI Models

 - [ ] **LLM**: Choose and install the GenAI language model connector extension from the K2exchange.
-    * Create an interface upon the installed connector and set its values. read [here](05_llm_interfaces.md) for more information.
+    * Create an interface upon the installed connector and set its values.
+Read [here](05_llm_interfaces.md) for more information.

       > While usually organizations have agreement with specific LLM service provider, or install locally a specific model with a single inference engine, AI Data Fusion is flexible in that you can use several LLMs, usually for different purposes.
       >
       > In this case, you shall install more than a single connector extension and configure them.
 As explained [here](05_llm_interfaces.md) you shall tag them, so that later, at implementation, you will be able to decide which model shall be used in the LLM invocation.

-- [ ] **Embedding** model: If internal vector DB is being used, you shall define also an Interface for the embedding model, for both ingestion and retrieval phases.
+- [ ] **Embedding** model: If internal vector database is being used, you shall define also an Interface for the embedding model, for both ingestion and retrieval phases.

 ### Pipeline DB